In our present place and time, the ‘machine’ has become so much a part of our lives.

 Even Jesus, patron saint of turning-the-other-cheek, had nothing nice to say about the Pharisees.
 For their entrenched cultural or racial predilection toward hypocrisy he tarred the whole group with invective.
 In contemporary times this would be considered scandalous.
 But there are no records of cries of “not all Pharisees!”.

 Thus hypocrisy is considered one of the worst of human failings.

-In its purest form this attitude is based on the lofty ideal, that acting virtuously in all our activities, even in private doing what was right, would make the world a better place.
+This attitude is based on the lofty ideal, that acting virtuously in all our activities, even in private doing what was right, works to make the world a better place.

 But what about the possibility that hypocrisy serves a positive function for civilisation?